greenthegarden/Architecture-and-Services-References/docs/05__agile-and-lean.md

 One of the earliest alternatives to Waterfall in the mid-1970s, the Prototype method involved the creation of a low fidelity prototype to collect early feedback from users.
 With the feedback, the prototype is evolved into the final software.

+For more information, go to [Prototyping Model in Software Engineering: Methodology, Process, Approach](https://www.guru99.com/software-engineering-prototyping-model.html).

 ![Prototyping model diagram](..//assets/prototyping-model.png)

 ### Iterative model

 An early precursor to Agile, reportedly used as part of NASA's Project Mercury in the early 1960s.
 It emphasises iterative and incremental action.
 Only the major requirements are known from the beginning, and a quick and cheaper first version of the software is created.
 Then, as more requirements are identified, the software is iteratively designed and built.
 Each iteration gives through the entire lifecycle, and it was common for the team be working on several phases at the same time.

+For a brief history of iterative development, see [Iterative and Incremental Development](https://www.craiglarman.com/wiki/downloads/misc/history-of-iterative-larman-and-basili-ieee-computer.pdf) by Craig
+Larman and Victor R. Basili.

 ![Iterative model diagram](..//assets/iterative-model.png)